Camp Nou, also known as the Barcelona Stadium, is a must-visit attraction in the city.

-It has two parts – a device where you can input numbers corresponding to the exhibit you are standing next to and an earphone to relay the info to you.
+It has two parts – a device where you can input numbers corresponding to the exhibit you are standing next to and an earphone which relays the info to you.

 These audioguides are available in Catalan, Spanish, English, French, Italian, German and Dutch.

 Restaurants in Camp Nou

-If you prefer you can break your tour for some good Spanish food at ‘Tapas 24’, or the popular Spanish fast food joint ‘Pans and Company’ or ‘Ice Rink’.
+If you prefer you can break your Camp Nou tour for some good Spanish food at ‘Tapas 24’, or the popular Spanish fast food joint ‘Pans and Company’ or ‘Ice Rink’.

 All these restaurants serve local fare.